alex/what-happens-when/README.rst

 Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:

-* Port 53 is opened to send a UDP request to DNS server (if the response size is too large, TCP will be used instead).
+* A UDP port is opened in client mode and make a request to DNS server which listens UDP port 53 (if the response size is too large, TCP will be used instead).
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.